Spacelog/Spacelog/README.md

  * KEY SCENE -- an editorially defined point in the transcript where an important event or exchange starts
  * STREAM -- a collection of related content arranged on a timeline

+## Characters

+Characters are defined in a _meta key `characters`, which is a dictionary with keys the character identifiers in the transcript and values a further dictionary of information about that character.
+For instance:

+    {
+        "characters": {
+            "P": {
+                "role": "astronaut",
+                "name": "Virgil Ivan Grissom",
+                "short_name": "Gus Grissom",
+                "mission_position": "Pilot",
+                "bio": "A few sentence biography",
+                "photo": "grissom.jpg",
+                "photo_width": 190,
+                "photo_height": 205,
+                "avatar": "grissom.jpg"
+            }
+        }
+    }

+This defines the character P. `bio`, `photo` (stored in the mission's `images/people` directory; `photo_width` / `photo_height` should be set appropriately) are used on the people page.

+`role` is based on initial usage, and so can be a little confusing.
+It should be one of astronaut, mission-ops, mission-ops-title or other (defaulting to other).
+Astronaut means a full-size, prominent place on the main people page (190x205 image with biography as above, and also support for stats and a quote); mission-ops-title will get a less prominent position on the main people page (190x205 with biography); mission-ops go on a second page (linked as "View Mission Control Team" from the main people page), where they get a 190x155 photo and brief biography.

+The people pages show the full name (the `name` key) and the mission position from the character definition.
+The short name is shown within the transcript, with the avatar (48x48, stored in the mission's `images/avatars` directory; astronauts get a yellow hue to differentiate them from those not in space during the mission) alongside.

+### Character stats and quotes

+Characters with a role of "astronaut" can optionally have statistics and quotes, as shown below:

+    {
+        "characters": {
+            "CDR": {
+              "role": "astronaut",
+              "name": "James A. (Jim) Lovell, Jr.",
+              "short_name": "Jim Lovell (CDR)",
+              "mission_position": "Commander",
+              "bio": "...",
+              "photo": "lovell.png",
+              "photo_width": 190,
+              "photo_height": 205,
+              "avatar": "jim_lovell.jpg",
+              "stats": [
+                {
+                    "value": 715,
+                    "text": "hours in space"
+                },
+                {
+                    "value": 4,
+                    "text": "missions"
+                },
+                {
+                    "value": 42,
+                    "text": "age at launch"
+                }
+              ],
+              "quotable_log_line_id": "TEC:05:18:04:46"
+            }
+        }
+    }

+The quote must be in the transcript, and is given as the transcript name followed by the GET of the logline.
+(This means you can't use loglines that have multiple speakers.)

+There should be three stats, and you will likely have to juggle things around in order to make them fit the layout.
+We haven't used stats on all missions; it isn't always possible to find suitable figures for the astronauts involved.

+### The shift system

+On longer missions, generic positions such as CAPCOM or F (flight director) are shared between several people operating in shifts.
+This is done by having a character dictionary key of `shifts`, whose value is a list of two element lists:

+    {
+        "characters": {
+            "STONY": {
+              "role": "other",
+              "name": "Blockhouse Comm",
+              "short_name": "Stony",
+              "shifts": [
+                [ "DEKE_SLAYTON", "00:00:00:00" ]
+              ]
+            }
+        }
+    }

+This means that the first shift is taken by the character with identifier DEKE_SLAYTON, at GET 00:00:00:00.
+Since identifying shifts at this remove from the event isn't always straightforward, there will often be a third element in the list giving an annotation, justification or source:

+    {
+        "characters": {
+            "CC": {
+                "role": "mission-ops-title",
+                "name": "Capsule Communicator",
+                "short_name": "CapCom",
+                "bio": "...",
+                "photo": "capcom.jpg",
+                "photo_width": 190,
+                "photo_height": 205,
+                "avatar": "capcom_generic.png",
+                "shifts": [
+                  ["JOE_KERWIN", "-00:01:00:00", "strictly, only Kerwin, Brand and Lousma were taking shifts (AFAICT), however other astronauts come on as CAPCOM in the original transcript, and we use the shift mechanism to display that properly"], ["JOHN_YOUNG", "00:04:39:01", "identified by PAO transcript"],
+                  ["JOE_KERWIN", "00:04:50:45"],
+                  ["VANCE_BRAND", "00:07:09:09"],
+                  ["JACK_LOUSMA", "00:16:00:00", "uncertain (and moot) since he doesn't appear in the transcript at this point"]
+                ]
+            }
+        }
+    }

+We also (as in the first example above, from Gus Grissom's Mercury-Redstone 4 flight) use the shift system to "delegate" a generic character (such as STONY, the callsign for an astronaut communicator in the blockhouse during Mercury launches) to a specific character (in this case Deke Slayton) who served in that role for the mission in question.

 ## Code layout

 The main code is two Django projects and a python library for managing transcript files into a redis data store.
 There is also a directory full of per-mission information (transcript files, images and so on), and some other tools directories.